MonikaSData/School_District_Analysis/README.md

 - **How does replacing the ninth-grade scores affect the following:**

 - *Math and reading scores by grade*
-   - Only grades for 9th grade for Thomas High School are affected and not available in updated dataset.
-Other math and reading scores are not affected for Thomas High School or any other school.
+   - Only grades for 9th grade for Thomas High School are affected and not available in updated dataset; Other math and reading scores are not affected for Thomas High School or any other school

 - *Scores by school spending*
-   - No changes have been detected to any metrics under **$630-644** school spending category (Thomas High School falls in this category).
+   - No changes have been detected to any metrics under **$630-644** school spending category (Thomas High School falls in this category)

 - *Scores by school size*
-   - No changes have been detected to any metrics under **Medium(1000-2000)** school size category (Thomas High School falls in this category).
+   - No changes have been detected to any metrics under **Medium(1000-2000)** school size category (Thomas High School falls in this category)

 - *Scores by school type*
-   - No changes have been detected to any metrics under **Charter** school category (Thomas High School falls in this category).
+   - No changes have been detected to any metrics under **Charter** school category (Thomas High School falls in this category)

 ### School District Data Analysis Summary:
-The four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are:

+   - The overall school performance % for Thomas High School decreased by less than 0.5% (from 90.95% to 90.63%)
+   - No scores are available for 9th grade for Thomas High School
+   - The passing math % for Thomas High School slightly decreased (from 93.27 to 93.19)
+   - The passing reading % for Thomas High School slightly decreased (from 97.27 to 97.02)

+   *Other changes:*
+   - The average math score for Thomas High School slightly decreased (from 83.42 to 83.35)
+   - The average reading score for Thomas High School also slightly increased (from 83.85 to 83.90)